giovanni-giovannozzi/demo/README.md

 `gradle jar`

 # Running
-The run the application cd into the project directory and run the java command as follows:
+To run the application cd into the project directory and run the java command as follows:
 `java -jar build\libs\demo-main.jar <inputfile>`
 *inputfile* must be the path to the .csv files containing the list of numbers
 If no inputfile parameter is passed, usage is printed.